Effective Date: 02/01/11

 - Print two (2) copies of the confirmation screen.
 Attach one copy of the confirmation screen to the Authorization for Background Check form.
 Keep a copy for your records.

 - Send either the relative (765, 767) or non-relative (764, 766) provider letters, the Authorization form, and the confirmation screen to the provider and/or household member for completion.
 Both the relative and non-relative provider letters contains fingerprint instructions.
 Individuals have 21 business days to be fingerprinted.

 - If the individual does not complete fingerprinting within 21 days, close out the provider using Reason Code #84 ("Because we have not received a completed CANTS form that we requested from your provider, we cannot establish that your child care arrangement meets the IDHS child care requirements").
 Send the parent a COP form.

 - License Exempt Center

-- The center should return all employee Authorization forms at the same time.
-Centers may submit random forms as new staff are periodically hired.
+- The center should submit all employee and volunteer Authorization for Background Check forms at the same time.
+Centers may submit random forms as new staff and volunteers are periodically hired or assigned, respectively.